Building a Care Team

 NCI-Designated Cancer Centers deliver cutting-edge comprehensive cancer treatments to patients in communities across the United States.
-Building a care team starts with selecting a top comprehensive cancer center a manageable distance from your home to support your care.
-An NCI-designated Cancer Comprehensive Center means it has met National Cancer Institute standards for cancer prevention, clinical services, and research.
+Building a care team starts with selecting a top comprehensive cancer center located a manageable distance from your home.
+An NCI-designation means it has met National Cancer Institute standards for cancer prevention, clinical services, and research.

 Some of these sites have additional recognition for specialty in kidney cancer as SPORES or Kidney Cancer Consortium sites.

-The SPOREs (Specialized Centers of Excellence) in kidney cancer foster collaborations among experts in renal cancer generating new resources and research opportunities for the scientific community.
+The SPOREs (Specialized Centers of Research Excellence) in kidney cancer, foster collaborations among experts in renal cancer aimed at generating new resources and research opportunities for the scientific community.
 These centers offer a full team of specialists with expertise in management of kidney cancer.
-Patients who live a distance from either of these centers often choose a SPORE.

 VISIT OUR INTERACTIVE USA MAP FOR CANCER CENTER INFORMATION STATE BY STATE